OpenLiberty/liberty-tools-eclipse/docs/installation.md

 ### Next steps

-FOr detailed information about using Liberty Tools, see the [User Guide](../user-guide.md).
+For detailed information about using Liberty Tools, see the [User Guide](../user-guide.md).